1991 Corrado -G60 Engine Knock Driveway Queen at the moment - Rebuilt Thread after PhotoBucket Bad Business Model

 Inspect cylinder #1 & #2 with borescope trying to figure out where the knock is coming from when weather clears tomorrow.
 Compression test on all cylinders, verify timing.
 Previous owner had the head done so need to verify workmanship of the valve job and ensure that PO line up everything with TDC.
 Rebuild the supercharger.
 Also ordered all gaskets and fluids when we tear down the engine.
 Car runs but make no power so lots to look at and test.

-Well got the Corrado a buddy Going to drive this until I get the Corrado on the road.
+Well got the Corrado a buddy :D Going to drive this until I get the Corrado on the road.

 1998 GTI VR6 not perfect but nice solid car, two small rust spot one by the driver's mirror the other on the hood from rock chip, everything else is rust free.
 Done recently rotors and pads, wheel bearings, ball joints, poly bushing on all but strut towers those are TT's, serpentine belt/tensioner, O2 sensor, new windshield, window regulator, motor mounts, water pump, timing chain.
 Everything electrical work with the exception of the cruise control.
 Needs fluids service, new wheels/tires, rear passenger side ABS sensor.
 Tranny is good no grinding but long throws so that will need attention, motor 242,000 kms but runs strong, came with ST Coilovers, 25mm sway bar.
 Interior is mint no tears.
 It was originally a BC (British Columbia) car so didn't see much snow, it's been well maintained/regular services.